Dog Ears and How To Care For Them

 Using an ear cleaner on dogs

-Keeping ears clean is the first step to good ear health, which is easier to say than do.
+Keeping ears clean is the first step to optimum dog ear care, which is easier to say than do.
 So, cue the smug tone…

 #1 Wear something you don’t mind being getting splashed with ear drops or ear wax – it can be a messy business